Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Phillies

 Lourdes Gurriel Jr. At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 11th, his on-base percentage ranks 47th, and he is 10th in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 15th, his on-base percentage ranks 64th, and he is 12th in the league in slugging.

-- Gurriel has driven in a run in 24 games this year (43.6%), including 10 games with more than one RBI (18.2%).
-He has also driven in three or more of his team's runs in four contests.
+- In 24 games this season (42.9%), Gurriel has picked up an RBI, and in 10 of those games (17.9%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 23 games this season (41.8%), including multiple runs in five games.
+- He has scored in 23 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.